 Body found in vehicle registered to missing New Jersey woman who may have been abducted, officials say

-The body of a 24-year-old New York woman who vanished last year after a possible abduction may have been found Sunday in an abandoned vehicle, after nearby residents began noticing a horrid smell emanating from the car.
+The body of a 24-year-old New Jersey woman who vanished last year after a possible abduction may have been found Sunday in an abandoned vehicle, after nearby residents began noticing a horrid smell emanating from the car.

 The body was found in the backseat of the vehicle registered to Shanaya Coley, who was last seen leaving her apartment for work on Dec.
 5, NBC New York reported.
 Authorities received a call about an unattended vehicle parked at an apartment complex in Paterson just before 8:30 a.m.
 Sunday, the Passaic County Prosecutor’s Office said in a statement.